Thanks to Dave Rowntree for many of the player images after 1984.

 Appearances: 198 (198/0) Goals: 26

-Corcoran joined the Pilgrims in late 1920 from Scottish side Bathgate, having previously been on the books of Glasgow Celtic.
-He blossomed into a quality winger with Argyle, despite being very tall for the position and lacking pace.
+It was from Bathgate that he moved south to join the Pilgrims in late 1920, blossoming into a quality winger with Argyle, despite being very tall for the position and lacking pace.
 However, he did possess excellent ball control and wasn't afraid to shoot from all angles.
+Whilst at Argyle he was chosen for the Anglo Scots versus the Home Scots International trial match along with his team-mate, Fred Craig.

-In the summer of 1924, whilst Argyle were touring South American, Corcoran had been nominated to 'miss' a penalty against Boca Juniors, whose fans had already invaded the pitch when they had gone 1-0 up.
+In the summer of 1924, whilst Argyle were touring South America, Corcoran was nominated to 'miss' a penalty against Boca Juniors, whose fans had already invaded the pitch when they had gone 1-0 up.
 However he was ushered aside by the competitive Moses Russell, who promptly dispatched the penalty; the pitch was duly invaded again and the game abandoned at 1-1.

 In early January 1926 Corcorin was rushed to a nursing home, suffering from appendicitis.
 He spent two months recovering from an operation, and although he played for the Reserves in the March, the previous Christmas fixtures proved to be his last in the first team.
 That summer, after five and a half seasons at Home Park, Corcoran left the club, although his destination is unclear.
 One source suggests he moved to Torquay, but there is no newspaper evidence to back that up.
-However, in October 1926 he did sign for Luton Town.
+However, in October 1926 he did sign for Luton Town before returning to Scotland to rejoin Bathgate and then a final move to East Stirling in 1927, at the age of 34.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.